srihari-m-s/mock-myntra/README.md

     - Multiple products can be added or removed from the bag.

-## Implementation
+## Overview

 ### 1. Technology Used

 - Vite (To setup minimal React project Template)
 - React
 - Vanilla CSS
-- React Router latest
+- React Router v6
 - JS libraries
     - match-sorter (used in filtering implementation)
     - react-icons
     - react-medium-image-zoom (used to implement "show full size image on click" function)

 ### 2. Shirts Page
-Main page of the assignment.
-Product filters, Sort Selection.
-The data fetching is handled using
+Main page of the project.
+It is a typical eCommerce products page with filters and sorting functionality.
+Products can be searched by name on this page.

 #### 2.1 Sidebar Component
 Sidebar contains the implemented filtering functionality.